Improve Bed Mobility With The DIY Bed Ladder

 Bed Rails And The Bed Ladder

 Bed rails are often recommended as a part of bed mobility especially when upper and lower body strength as well as trunk control are limited.
 This assistive device can help prevent falls into and out of the bed, and can also help with side to side bed mobility.
-If you are considering a bed ladder for yourself or a loved one, make sure to look into bed rails to ensure safety.

 Special Considerations